YacineLeCodeur/cfsummit2016/getting-started.md

 To build a Service Broker for Cloud Foundry is not easy and normaly takes much time.
 With a common aproach and our well designed framework it is possible to do this in less time.

-**1. The first step to use the servicebroker framework is to fork the projekt on github.**
+**A. The first step to use the servicebroker framework is to fork the projekt on github.**

-**2. After this checkout with git on your working device.**
+**B. After this checkout with git on your working device.**

-**3. When the repository is checked out on your device you have to customize some namings.
+**C. When the repository is checked out on your device you have to customize some namings.
 For this step we have writen the following "renaming guide".**

 ###Renaming Guide
 change namings of project and shippables

 The first step to use the servicebroker framework is to change namings of some folders, files and namings.
 To simplify this step in this description you find all folders, files and namings that must be changed.

-3.1.
-Change folder names
+1. Change folder names

-3.2. ./pom.xml -> module servicebroker
+2. ./pom.xml -> module servicebroker

-3.3 ./cf-service-broker-couchdb/pom.xml
+3. ./cf-service-broker-couchdb/pom.xml

-  3.3.1. artifact ld
+  i) artifact ld

-  3.3.2. name
+  ii) name

-d) manifest.yml
+4. manifest.yml

   i) name